 In-depth, strategic management know-how in these two fast-moving fields

-Programme taught in English at the Sophia Antipolis (France) and Suzhou (China) campuses - September and January intakes.
+Programme taught in English at the Sophia Antipolis (France) and Suzhou (China)campuses - September, or August, and January intakes.
 Students may swap campus location between semesters.

 As a one-year MSc: holders of four-year degrees

 As a two-year MSc: holders of three-year degrees (more info

 Programme outline The Luxury and Fashion Management MSc is international in its orientation, reflecting the industry itself: international manufacturing and distribution, cross-border ownership, and global branding and communications.

 This MSc recognises that design, trend-recognition and marketing skills –rather than production/manufacturing skills– are what make today’s luxury and fashion firms successful.
 These skills are the skills related to new product development, marketing, strategic brand management and communications delivery.

 Motivated students are educated in an individualised academic environment for success in the fast-moving world of fashion and luxury.

 The objective is for students to achieve their career ambitions by:

 - giving students regular access to experienced fashion and luxury specialists who have both strong academic skills and practical in-company experience

 - improving and expanding participating students’ career prospects by providing them with training in fashion and luxury management as well as understanding the issues in international trends and working across cultures.